memopemo/LegendOfDipc/design-doc/demon-buffs.md

 |![Orbiter](imgs/demon_buffs_21.png)                                                            | Orbiter   | Projectiles orbit around player|
 |![Health](imgs/demon_buffs_28.png)![Health+](imgs/demon_buffs_42.png)                              | Health    | Health drops are increased and reward more.|
 |![Plunder](imgs/demon_buffs_49.png)                                                            | Plunder   | Both Health drops and Money drops reward more.|

+## Buff Demon

+A demon in your [House](/overworld.md#players-house) that can be summoned in order to select buffs.

+You summon him after collecting 5 [TP](/obtainables.md#toilet-paper).

+- A mystical aura appears around the pentagram of 5 rolls, if you interact with it, a portal opens up in the floor and a demon reaches out his hands and climbs up.
+- Interacting with him opens the menu for selecting demon buffs by paying with [TP](/obtainables.md#toilet-paper)

+### Selecting Buffs

+Applying a buff costs 1 [TP](/obtainables.md#toilet-paper).
+Up to 3 buffs may be applied at the same time, with some conditions for what buffs can be simultaneously applied.

+1. If a tier buff is selected after already choosing another buff in that tier, it replaces the first one.
+2. If a buff is chosen that is incompatible with a previous buff, then the buff chosen replaces the previous buff.
+  a.
+A marker appears next to the buff while selecting it signaling that its incompatible.
+(Along with another marker showing what its incompatible with.)

+Along with this, the player cannot select the same buff 2 or 3 times. (option is greyed out)

+Thus, since both replace previously selected buffs, its best to have a single incompatible set of buffs to look through and figure out if its incompatible.